 - The implant carries minor risks including dangers associated with implantation and removal, such as migration, protrusion and expulsion

 If you or a loved one struggle with addiction, help is available.
-Contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help you or your loved one achieve a healthier future.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help you or your loved one achieve a healthier future.

 Barnwal, Pretti; et al. “Probuphine (Buprenorphine Implant): A Promising Candidate In Opioid Dependence”.
 Therapeutic Advances in Psychopharmacology, 2017.
 Accessed July 23, 2019.